omeka/classic-enduser/docs/Technical/DatabaseConfigurationFile.md

 # Database Configuration File

-Before installing Omeka Classic, users must edit their database configuration in the db.ini file.
-Replace the Xs in the document with your MySQL database-specific information.
-You must have MySQL5 installed to use Omeka.
+Before installing Omeka Classic, users must edit their database configuration in the `db.ini` file.
+Replace the "X"s in the document with your MySQL database-specific information.
+You must have MySQL5 installed to use Omeka Classic.

-## Required Fields
+## Required fields
 These fields must be filled in for any Omeka installation.
 Your hosting provider or system administrator should provide you with the correct values for each of these.

 `host`